joonasy/rebirth/docs/css/naming-conventions.md

 * It helps to decouple presentation semantics from document semantics.

+## Naming components, variations and modifiers

+Name things in CSS is to pick a name that is sensible, but somewhat ambiguous: aim for high reusability.
+For example, instead of a class like `.Nav--site`, choose something like `.Nav--primary`; rather than `.Footer-list`, favour a component with a variation like `.List--link`.

+The differences in these names is that the first of each two examples is tied to a very specific use case: they can only be used as the site’s navigation or the footer’s links respectively.
+By using slightly more ambiguous names, we can increase our ability to reuse these components in different circumstances.

 ### ComponentName

 The component's name must be written in [PascalCase](http://c2.com/cgi/wiki?PascalCase).
 Nothing else in the HTML/CSS uses PascalCase.